 Over the years Laura has competed in agility and flyball.
 She also has experience in training: clicker, obedience, heelwork to music, trick training, rally, hoopers, media work and scentwork.

-When she isn't teaching, Laura enjoys walking and teaching her own dogs new party tricks.
+When she isn't teaching, Laura enjoys walking, teaching her own dogs new tricks, and eating sugary snacks!

 Laura’s oldest daughter shares her passion for dog training.
 Shannon has been training dogs since she was 7 years old, and started by beg, borrow and stealing other's dogs.
 These years of working with a variety of breeds of differing standards gave Shannon lots of experience before getting her first dog to train from scratch.
 At age 11 years Shannon got her first dog - a rescue SBT x Lurcher called Toddy.

 Shannon is a trainer in her own right, and shares her Mum's passion for promoting the APDT UK's ethos.
 She is keen to continue to develop her knowledge, some of the seminars/courses she has attended include: canine behaviour, canine body language, neutering, clicker, scentwork, gundog, media training, assitance dogs and heelwork to music.
 In 2016 Shannon attended the SuperDogs training course with Nando Brown and Jo-Rosie Haffenden.
 This course was to teach trainers how to assess rescue dogs and train them to become helper dogs.
 Shannon passed both the written and practical assessment for this, and is now a recognised "SuperDog Trainer".

 Shannon currently lives with her Standard Poodles (Moose and Squirrel), working Labrador (Otter), working Golden Retriever (Vixie) and cats (Alan and Keith).
 She is particularly interested in clicker and trick training.
 However Moose threw her a curve ball when he took to agility like a very happy duck to water...
 So Shannon is now working on her agility skills and has recently started competing with him!

 Prue and Laura first met in about 1997, and since then have worked, trained, competed and holidayed together. ...whilst laughing... a lot!